How to Paint Old Floors using a Tile Stencil

 Erika began by lightly sanding the floor with fine sand paper.
 This just breaks the gloss of the tile and allows the primer to bond better.
 Then, Erika cleaned the floor.
 You can use TSP or a similar cleaner to ensure the floor is dirt and grease free.
 Once the floor has been properly cleaned, Erika primed it using Stix Waterborne Bonding Primer by Insl-x.
 STIX primer is perfect for a stencil project like this because it adheres to the floor and provides a great base for painting and stenciling.
 After the primer was dry, Erika applied her Navajo White base coat.
 Any good quality flat paint will do!
 And remember, all durability is achieved with your clear top coats so it is okay to use a flat base coat and a flat stencil paint.
 Flat paints are best for stenciling because less paint seepage (bleed) will occur.

 Spray adhesive is optional but it can really help with reducing paint seepage and give you a crisper print!
 She sprayed the back of her Marlen Tile Stencil and pressed it in place.

+The paint colors that were used for this colorful stenciled tile floor is Ben Moore Philipsburg Blue, Nantucket Fog, and Toffee Cream.
+They blend so nicely to give a pop of color without being too flashy!
 As she stenciled along the floor, she aligned each tile stencil with the previously painted stencil.
 This easy to use registration keeps your tile rows even!
 Our DIY tile stencils make it so simple for anyone to create their own stencil masterpiece.

 Erika used a small stencil brush to pounce the three different paint colors onto the tile floor.
 Simply load and offload the stencil brush to remove any excess paint to help prevent bleed.
 Don’t be afraid to play around with different paint colors for a multi color tile design!